ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 This detector analyses each variable of the event_types by assigning them the implemented variable types.

-* **paths** List of paths, which variables are being tested for a type.
+* **target_path_list** List of paths, which variables are being tested for a type.
 All other paths will not get a type assigned.
 * **learn_mode** states, if found variable types are updated when a test fails.
 * **persistence_id**: the name of the file where the learned models are stored (string, defaults to "Default").
 * **event_type_detector** event_type_detector.
 Used to get the event numbers and values of the variables, etc.